FAQ’s

 About 2 weeks later you will be able to pick them up from your bike store.

-The bike 43 is available in two different models:
+The Long is available with two different motor configurations:

 The weight distribution on the wheels is 50/50 with only the rider, and 40% (Front) / 60% (rear) with heavy children.
 It’s way more balanced than a cargo boxbike, and even better than a regular bike.
 The benefit is that the grip of both tires get used in an optimum manner for braking and for speeding in turns.
 It’s easy to ride, and if you want to ride actively you’ll enjoy a great feeling of confidence.